 After the car arrived in Rotterdam harbour it was cleared by customs.
 From here the container was loaded onto a smaller ship and via the river Rijn and Twente Channel it arrived in Enschede were the car was unloaded from the sea container.

 From Enschede i could pick-up the A106 with a trailer and bring it to it’s new home where it will be restored in the next few years.

 While removing the passenger seat i found the original license plate from 1967!

-Also a new front embleem and the missing “A” was purchased from www.renparts.com in the south of the netherlands.
+A new front embleem and the missing “A” was purchased from www.renparts.com in the south of the netherlands.

-Here som foto’s to illustrate.
+Here some foto’s to illustrate.